Kim So-hyun: 2021–present: River Where the Moon Rises and Good Boy

 In February 2021, Kim starred as the alter-ego protagonists in the historical drama River Where the Moon Rises which premiered on 15 February.
 She plays as a female general, who was born as a princess but raised as a general, and chases for her goal to straighten the ruined status of her country, Goguryeo.
 She gained praises for her solid performance and sword skills, and her portrayal of three different characters; Assassin Yeom Ga-jin, Princess Pyeonggang and the queen of Goguryeo Queen Yeon, for which she was nominated for a Baeksang Arts Awards in Best Actress - Television, becoming one of the category's youngest nominees.
 At the end of the year, Kim became the host of the 2021 KBS Drama Awards with Sung Si-kyung and Lee Do-hyun This is a return to hosting in 6 years since 2015.

 In 2022, Kim signed with Ieum Hashtag.
-In July 2023, she returned to the small screen with the tvN romantic comedy series My Lovely Liar, in which her performance and chemistry with Hwang Min-hyun was described by Joan McDonald of Forbes as "appealing".
-She also starred in the webtoon-based romantic comedy-drama Serendipity's Embrace directed by Song Hyun-wook, where she played a woman who meets her first love again after ten years.
+In July 2023, she returned to the small screen with the tvN romantic comedy series My Lovely Liar, She also starred in the webtoon-based romantic comedy-drama Serendipity's Embrace along with Chae Jong-hyeop and directed by Song Hyun-wook, where she played a woman who meets her first love again after ten years.

 In 2025, she starred opposite Park Bo-gum in the JTBC action-comedy television series Good Boy directed by Shim Na-yeon.